 Most students attend the school closest to their home with supports from staff with knowledge in working with students who are deaf or hard of hearing, with other support staff in the school, and of course, the general education staff.
 In larger districts, there may be multiple staff resources within the school and/or district.
 For students in our rural communities, specialized service supports by staff knowledgeable in working with deaf or hard of hearing children may be provided in an itinerant model; meaning staff who travel to multiple districts providing services for the students.

 Other program supports provided by DPI include:

-The Outreach program supports professional development throughout the year for all those working with students who are deaf or hard of hearing and deafblind.
-You can access the calendar of events at http://www.wesp-dhh.wi.gov/wesp/.
+WESP-DHH supports professional development, community events, family activities, and other trainings for parents and professionals working with students who are deaf, hard of hearing, and deafblind.
+You can access the calendar of events at http://wesp-dhh.wi.gov/events/.

 This page provides information on the DPI licensing requirements, schedules of the Educational Interpreter Performance Assessment (EIPA), tools developed to support effective practices, and more.

 This page provides information on resources and topics relevant to the practice of school audiology in Wisconsin.